Reconciling cosmic dipolar tensions with a gigaparsec void: Cosmic Dipoles

-In Fig.~\ref{cmbaz}, we can see the quasar dipole and angular matter density dipole behave differently with respect to redshift.
-It is reasonable that the matter distribution anisotropy is the origin of detected quasar dipole, therefore, the anisotropy first appears in the matter distribution, then induces a redshift anisotropy in observable signals from quasars, and the difference between the magnitude of these two dipolar anisotropies is small.
-Especially, the amplitude of these two dipolar anisotropies takes similar values around $z = 1.2$, which is the mean redshift of observed quasars \cite{Marocco_2021}.
-It shows the angular matter density dipole could be a decent approximation to the quasar number dipole.
+In Fig.~\ref{cmbaz}, we can find the angular matter density produces a dipole value $\mathcal{D} \simeq 1.48 \times 10^{-2}$ in the local void scenario, which is consistent with the observed quasar number dipole within $1 \, \sigma$ at redshift $z = 1.2$, which is the mean redshift of observed quasars \cite{Marocco_2021}.
+Also, compare with the above calculated quasar dipole based on redshift anisotropy dipole, the amplitude of these two dipolar anisotropies takes similar values around $z = 1.2$; it shows the angular matter density dipole could be a decent approximation to the quasar number dipole.
+However, due to ignoring the curved trajectories of photons, the approach to calculate quasar dipole via redshift anisotropy distribution cannot extend to the region near and outside the local void, where Eq.~\eqref{eq11} needs to be considered.